 “Fake News.”
 For-profit media.
 Sponcon.
-Deep fake video content.
-If you grew up hearing the old adage “Believe none of what you hear and only half of what you see,” you might feel that even that level of caution is not enough for today’s media environment.
+Deep fake video content easily generated by AI.
+If you grew up hearing the old adage “Believe none of what you hear and only half of what you see,” you might feel that even that level of caution is not enough for today’s online and media environment.

 With everyone from influencers to politicians to the evening news offering questionable content, dealing in rumors and innuendo, and blurring the lines between fact and fiction, it’s more important than ever to approach information with a critical eye — and to exercise caution before passing along information to others.

 What is media literacy?

 The National Association for Media Literacy Education (NAMLE) defines media literacy as “the ability to access, analyze, evaluate, create, and act using all forms of communication … Media literacy empowers people to be critical thinkers and makers, effective communicators, and active citizens.”

 In other words, it’s the ability to critically evaluate the information presented to you.

 In your private life, a critical analysis of media can keep you from spreading rumors or acting on false information.
 In your professional life, it can keep you from making decisions or advising clients based on that same false information and help you avoid embarrassing public mistakes and social media posts.